anthonyrisinger/cga/README.md

 The frontier of geometric computation in AI remains active, with researchers exploring ways to capture GA's theoretical advantages while mitigating its practical disadvantages.
 Whether through new hardware paradigms, algorithmic breakthroughs, or hybrid approaches, the geometric perspective on AI computation continues to offer insights worth pursuing—even if today's implementations fall short of practical requirements.

+These harsh constraints of physical computation—the relentless demands for sparsity, uncertainty quantification, and raw speed—force us to question why geometric patterns appear so persistently across mathematics and physics despite their computational challenges.
+This deeper question awaits exploration.

 ---

 *The computational frontiers of GA reveal both promise and fundamental barriers.
 As we turn to examine the philosophical implications of geometric computation, we carry with us a clear-eyed understanding of where abstract mathematical beauty meets the harsh constraints of physical computation.*

 ### Chapter 14: The Geometric Universe: Foundations and Philosophy

+These harsh constraints of physical computation—the relentless demands for sparsity, uncertainty quantification, and raw speed—force us to question why geometric patterns appear so persistently across mathematics and physics despite their computational challenges.
 A quantum physicist calculating entanglement entropy notices something curious—their formulas bear an uncanny resemblance to a roboticist's equations for mechanism mobility.
 A crystallographer's symmetry operations match a graphics programmer's reflection code almost line for line.
 A topologist studying fiber bundle connections finds themselves writing expressions that look remarkably close to an engineer's motor interpolations.
 These parallels span fields that evolved independently across centuries, yet they converge on strikingly similar mathematical structures.

 These aren't forced analogies or notational coincidences.
 They represent a pattern worth investigating: the recurring appearance of geometric algebra's structures throughout mathematics and physics.
 This chapter explores what these patterns might mean—not as proof of GA's cosmic fundamentality, but as intriguing phenomena that raise questions about the nature of mathematics, its relationship to physical reality, and why certain mathematical structures seem to resonate across disparate domains.